substack/dataplex/readme.markdown

 outside of a connection callback more similarly to how http routers are typically used.
 Consult the `example/router` directory for an example.

+The `opts.maxDepth` you specify will be passed directly through to [multiplex](https://npmjs.org/package/multiplex).
+You might need to adjust this value if you generate many hundreds of events simultaneously on different streams.

 ## plex.add(pattern, fn)

 Define a route on the underlying router instance.